 Amazon Brand Registry is an eclectic suite of Amazon programs that offers a set of beneficial benefits.
 Aside from protecting your business from IP infringement, you also get a launchpad to elevate your brand to the next level.
 Better brand and product listings, more credibility, and absolute security from bad actors are just some of the reasons why brands enrolled in the program saw a massive boost to their listing traffic, sales, and generated revenue.

-If you are not ready for Brand Registry just yet, you can always consider using our Listing Alerts Tool to get 24/7 live monitoring for your brand.
+If you are not ready for Brand Registry just yet, you can always consider using the Listing Alerts App to get 24/7 live monitoring for your brand.
 This tool lets all sellers, irrespective of Brand Registry Status, set up email or SMS notifications for real-time alerts if you lose control over your listing.

 Learn more about Amazon Listing protection - best practices and strategies by reading our Amazon brand protection guide.
 We include several tips on how to avoid duplicate listings, hijackers and other brand protection challenges!